-- 9.2 The Provost, if present, will chair council meetings.
-If the Provost is not present, a Depute Provost will chair the meeting.
-If neither the Provost nor a Depute is present, the councillors present will decide who will chair the meeting.
-The Standing Orders relating to the Provost will apply to the Depute Provosts or to any member chairing a meeting of the Council. - 9.3 The Convenor, if present, will chair committee meetings.
+- 9.2 The Provost, if present or available will chair council meetings.
+If the Provost is not present or available, the Depute Provost will chair the meeting.
+If neither the Provost nor the Depute is present or available, the councillors present or in attendance will decide who will chair the meeting.
+The Standing Orders relating to the Provost will apply to the Depute Provost or to any member chairing a meeting of the Council. - 9.3 The Convenor, if present, will chair committee meetings.
 If the Convenor is not present, the Vice Convenor will chair the meeting.
 If neither the Convenor nor the Vice Convenor is present, the members present who are eligible to vote will decide who will chair the meeting.
 The Standing Orders relating to the Provost will apply to any member chairing a meeting of a committee.